mhoffman/kmos/doc/source/tutorials/installation.rst

 are automatically supported.
 If you need support for more gas-phase species, drop me a line.

-The tabulated value are not distributed since the terms of distribution do not permit this.
+The tabulated values are not distributed since the terms of distribution do not permit this.
 Fortunately manual installation is easy.
 Just create a directory called `janaf_data`